 Business and government leaders have developed a strategy to grow the region’s economy through increased exports.

-- Several regional Chambers of Commerce have programs and a diverse member network to help your business succeed.
+- The Minneapolis Regional Chamber of Commerce has programs and a diverse member network to help your business succeed.

-- Connect with neighborhood business associations (pdf) and other business owners to stay informed.
+- Connect with neighborhood business associations (xls) and other business owners to stay informed.

 - The Metropolitan Consortium of Community Developers is an association of community development organizations committed to expanding the wealth and resources of neighborhoods through housing and economic development initiatives.